Expressing your emotions with words? No one has time for that! Nowadays, we send an emoji, a meme or a GIF to share what we’re thinking.

 When it comes to GIFs, less is more.
 Don’t overuse them.
 Otherwise, your audience will be overwhelmed by a crowd of flashing lights!
 One or two well-chosen GIFs is always better than an explosion of animated images.

 GIFs are officially a thing (and not just for the cool kids).
 Add some life to your emails by implementing a well-placed GIF.
-Your customers will love to see things moving in their inbox.
+Your customers will love to see things moving in their inboxes.

 Although GIFs are most known to be funny and engaging, they can also be used to tell a story.
 Complex theories or instructions can be much more easily explained with moving images, and longer messages can be conveyed in seconds when using imagery.